georgebarwood/RustWeb2/README.md

 =================
 mt-tokio enables the multi-threaded tokio runtime (enabled by default).

+pstd enables full use of pstd crate (enabled by default).

 unsafe-optim enables unsafe optimisations (should not cause any problem, but programmers are fallible).

 log enables logging of various internal operations.